by microsoft

 --user-data-dir <path> path to the user data directory.
 If not

-specified, a temporary directory will be created.
+specified, a temporary directory will be

---viewport-size <size> specify browser viewport size in pixels, for
+--viewport-size <size> specify browser viewport size in pixels,

-You can run Playwright MCP with persistent profile like a regular browser (default), or in the isolated contexts for the testing sessions.
+You can run Playwright MCP with persistent profile like a regular browser (default), in isolated contexts for testing sessions, or connect to your existing browser using the browser extension.

 Persistent profile